Sullivan County Information Line for Substance Use and Mental Health Services

 Training Programs Available:

-Classes can be scheduled by contacting Kate Freda at email@example.com .
+Classes can be scheduled by contacting Jill Hubert-Simon at firstname.lastname@example.org.
 Following the initial certification, recertification courses are required to be completed by responders every two years in order to maintain their status as Overdose Responders.
 All courses follow the NY State Department of Health regulations regarding opioid training requirements.

 Law Enforcement courses are approved through the Department of Criminal Justice Services and provide the officer with a certificate of completion from them.
 The course is completed in two hours and includes theory on overdose response and hands-on practice using intranasal naloxone kits.